william-martin0204/hs-mwa-online-judge/README.md

     sail down
     ```

+## .env for production

+If you want to deploy the app to a production environment, you will need to set the following variables in the `.env` file:

+- `APP_ENV=production`
+- `APP_DEBUG=false`
+- `APP_URL=<your domain>`

+- You need to setup the database connection.
+You can use the following variables as a guide:

+    ```bash
+    DB_CONNECTION=mysql
+    DB_HOST=mysql
+    DB_PORT=3306
+    DB_DATABASE=laravel
+    DB_USERNAME=sail
+    DB_PASSWORD=password
+    ```

+- You can set the `FLARE_KEY` variable to enable [Laravel Flare](https://flare.laravel.com/).
+This is a service that allows you to monitor errors in your app.
+You can create an account [here](https://flare.laravel.com/).

+- You need to setup the mail server.
+Change the MAIL variables according to your mail server configuration.

+- It's recommended that you configure the queue driver in order to send emails asynchronously.
+Do the proper configurations in your server and set the `QUEUE_CONNECTION` accordingly.

+- The project code is prepared to do periodic backups.
+You need to do the proper configurations in your server scheduler.
+Use this command as an example:

+    ```bash
+    php8.2 /home/forge/proj.fvaldes.live/artisan schedule:run
+    ```

+    Also, change the AWS variables to match your S3 bucket configuration where the backups will go.

 ## Debugging

 - You can use [Ray](https://myray.app/) to debug the app.
 The necessary dependencies are already installed.